UFFPedroBorges/hercules-docs/Coding-Style.md

 **Rationale**: K&R.

 Also, note that this brace-placement also minimizes the number of empty (or almost empty) lines, without any loss of readability.
-Thus, as the supply of new-lines on your screen is not a renewable resource (think 25-line terminal screens here), you have more empty lines to put comments on.
+Thus, as the supply of new-lines on your screen is not a renewable resource (think 25-line terminal screens or small laptops here), you have more empty lines to put comments on.

 Do not unnecessarily use braces where a single statement will do.